-On May 5, 2017, the Company announced that its board of directors approved a share repurchase program that authorizes the Company to purchase up to 650,000 shares of the Company's Class A Stock, representing approximately 5% of its 13,178,571 then issued and outstanding shares of Class A Stock.
-This authorization supplemented the 40,734 shares that remained authorized and available under the Company's previous share repurchase program covering up to 665,000 shares of the Company's Class A Stock, which was announced on September 15, 2015, for a total of 690,734 shares of Class A Stock authorized and available for repurchase.
+On July 2019, the Company announced that its Board of Directors approved a share repurchase program that authorizes the Company to purchase up to 640,000 shares of the Company's Class A Stock, representing approximately 5% of its 12,756,308 then-issued and outstanding shares of Class A Stock.
+This authorization supplemented the 26,192 shares that remained authorized and available under the Company's previous share repurchase program covering up to 650,000 shares of the Company's Class A Stock, which was announced on May 5, 2017, for a total of 666,192 shares authorized and available for repurchase.

-During the year ended December 31, 2018, the Company purchased and canceled an aggregate of 236,122 shares of Class A Stock for a total consideration of \$5.9 million (\$24.96 per share).
-As of December 31, 2018, 272,784 shares of Class A Stock were available to be purchased under this program.
+During the year ended December 31, 2019, the Company purchased and canceled an aggregate of 323,249 shares of Class A Stock for a total consideration of \$8.4 million (\$25.99 per share).
+As of December 31, 2019, 589,535 shares of Class A Stock were available to be purchased under this program.
 Any such share purchases will be made by the Company from time to time in the open market at the prevailing open market price using cash on hand, in compliance with the applicable rules and regulations of the New York Stock Exchange and federal and state securities laws and the terms of the Company's senior secured debt.
 All shares purchased will be canceled.
 The share repurchase program is expected to continue indefinitely.
 The timing and amounts of any purchases will be based on market conditions and other factors including price, regulatory requirements and capital availability.
 The share repurchase program does not obligate the Company to repurchase any dollar amount or number of shares of Class A Stock.
 Depending on market conditions and other factors, these repurchases may be commenced or suspended from time to time without prior notice.